scHarvey/resume/README.md

 *   *   ###### Highlights:

     *   *   Developed a short curriculum to teach an advanced high school program in Waukee, Iowa, the basics of software development using pseudo code and PHP to help them further customize some of the WordPress themes that they were developing for "clients".
-Developed the curriculum, hosted on [github](https://github.com/scHarvey/todo) so that students could have a working version of the demo projects that we then built in class.
+Developed the curriculum, hosted on [github](https://github.com/scHarvey/todo) so that students could have a working version of the demo projects that we then built in class, and then taught 3-4 face to face sessions with the class where we worked through lessons and then broke off for individual Q&A so students could see how the lessons applied to their particular project at the time.

 *   ##### June 2014 - Feb 2016 - Jeb!2016 - WordPress site

 *   *   ###### Highlights:

     *   *   The team at Mittera was brought in to reboot a failed attempt at a campaign website.
 We worked hand in hand with the campaign digital staff, sometimes onsite in Miami, to build and constantly enhance the Jeb! website.
 Incorporating a new donation API system, adding a WooCommerce based storefront, and building custom reporting capabilities to fulfill the legal requirement of transparency that go with a national campaign of this scale.

 *   ##### December 2013 - March 2014 - SAE - Mobile App

 *   *   ###### Highlights: